Gentle drying strategies for historic churches

 Avoid powerful technology until drying is stabilised

-Modern adsorption technologies are an incredibly effective method for colder conditions and newer buildings with more difficult-to-dry construction materials such as hardwoods, dense concrete and insulation.
+Modern adsorption drying technologies are an incredibly effective method for colder conditions and newer buildings with more difficult-to-dry construction materials such as hardwoods, dense concrete and insulation.

 By flowing the damp ambient air through a desiccant material, such as a silica covered rotor, adsorption dehumidifiers can achieve relative humidity (RH) levels up to 20% lower than a more traditional refrigerant-based/condense drying system.